zyedidia/sregx/README.md

 create special characters such as `\n`, `\r`, or `\t`.
 The syntax also supports specifying arbitrary bytes using octal, for example `\14`.
 Regular expressions use the Go syntax described [here](https://golang.org/pkg/regexp/syntax/).

+# Future Work

+Here are some ideas for some features that could be implemented in the future.

+* Internal manipulation language.
+Currently the `u` command runs shell commands.
+This is very flexible but can be costly because a new process is run to perform each transformation.
+For better performance we could provide a small language that has some string manipulation functions like `toupper`.
+A good candidate for this language would be Lua.
+This would also improve Windows support since most Windows environments lack utilities like `tr`.
+* Different regex engine.
+The Go regex engine is pretty good, but isn't especially performant.
+We could switch to Oniguruma (see the `oniguruma` branch), although this would mean using cgo.
+* Structural PEGs.
+Use PEGs instead of regular expressions.